blobb999/Secure-Parallel-Communicator/ReadMe.md

 - **Parallel Processing:**
   Message fragmentation allows parts of the same message to be sent in parallel, increasing both throughput and resilience.

-- **Dynamic Protocol Switching (Additional Security Concept):**
-  Instead of switching ports, the system can dynamically change the fragmentation and reassembly protocol on the established connection according to a random scheme.
-Both client and server use a synchronized mechanism (e.g., a PRNG initialized with a shared seed) to coordinate these changes without needing a new handshake or connection setup, thereby further enhancing the unpredictability and security of the communication.

 ## Performance and Security Considerations

 - **Computation Time:**